 MOSS: Perspectives on Portland's Environment: Water

-Moss is a zine based in Portland that features fiction and nonfiction about a single environmental topic in each issue.
+Moss is a zine based in Portland, Oregon that features fiction and nonfiction about a single environmental topic in each issue.
 This issue focuses on water, serving as a primer and treatise about the political and ethical issues involved in an urban area like Portland.
 There's a story told through an interview between an activist behind bars and an Oregonian reporter.
 Another bit chronicles a young journalists attempt to cover a story he didn't yet feel qualified for—endangered salmon and a logging company leaking sediment into the stream.
 It was a young man's lesson about ecology firsthand and how dire the consequences are for our environment.
 There's also a guide to setting up your own rain garden, a mild amount of poetry, restoration of the Klamath River valley basin water supply, the diminished quality of Portland's drinking water supply, and so much.
 It's a rushing, fascinating journey here, folks!

 You must log in to comment.